 Most $1/$2 NLHE players will have normal swings in the range of 1-3 buy ins.
-Though 5 buy in swings are definitely going to happen from time to time, they are not all that common.
-It is unlikely that you will frequently lose more than this if you are a sound winning player.
+Though 5 buy in swings are definitely going to happen from time to time, they aren't all that common.
+It's unlikely that you'll frequently lose more than this if you are a sound winning player.
 If you are going on bigger swings than this at $1/$2, you may want to re-think your live poker strategy altogether.
 In the end, it gets no easier than this limit when it comes to live poker.

 Variance at $2/$5 and $5/$10 NLHE Games

 These two limits were lumped together, though they most definitely could be separated.
 The reality is that a very small percentage of the live poker population makes $5/$10 their regular game for a number of reasons.

 - There aren't many casinos with a $5/$10 or higher No Limit Texas Hold'em

 - Casinos are loaded with $1/$2 tables and the sparse $2/$5 table

 - Only a couple casinos in these locations will have $5/$10 running at most times of the day